Gospel of Thomas

 (Th.
 2) Jesus said, “Let him who seeks to continue seeking until he finds.
 When he finds, he will become troubled.
 When he becomes troubled, he will be astonished, and he will rule over the All.”

 The truths or revelations a person finds concerning themselves can be troubling.
 We might discover a soul nature we previously had not considered ourselves to be.
 We might be more negative than we thought, or we ascend into our intellect to meet our justifications for poor behavior.
-All of this can be perplexing.
+The Adam and Eve story denotes this poor behavior, common to all men and women, and all of this can be perplexing.
 The spirit reveals hidden knowledge concerning the individual’s earthly nature and understanding.

 Luke 17:21 “The kingdom of God is not coming with signs to be observed; nor will they say, ‘Lo, here it is!’ or ‘There!’ for behold, the kingdom of God is in the midst of you.”